ugiacoman/inpatient_payment_summary/README.md

 2. Let's create the database by running `$ createdb mapbox_db`

 3. Next, run `$ python setup.py`.
-This will create tables and populates them with the data downloaded.
+This will create tables and populate them with the data downloaded.
+Follow the onscreen instructions.

 ## PSQL Cheatsheet